choshun/ascii-sequence/README.md

 - not so important, but could do
 	- localstorage
 	- service workers for offline

+DONE
+- get webpack to work with app.scss, made everything a .vue, including app for better or worse. sass-loader was not happy with .vue loader
+- Transport
+	- get canvas time indicator working, had to put a timeout of 0 on the canvas binding.
+Apparently vue 2 doesn'tneedthis, there'sno need for componentDidMount stuff.

 IDEAS:
 - have left side ascii element animate by iteself based on layer